vdhicts/replacer/README.md

 ## Requirements

-This package requires PHP 7.0+.
+This package requires PHP 7.0+ but there's a [`php56`](https://github.com/vdhicts/dicms-replacer/tree/php56) branch available for users which need PHP 5.6 compatibility.
+The `php56` branch won't receive any new features.

 ## Installation